 Symmetric encryption has a major advantage: speed.
 It is particularly suitable for sending large amounts of data.

 This system requires that the sender and the recipient both know the key.
 However, the transmission of this key between those involved is the inherent weakness of the system.
 If they are in different geographical locations, they will have to trust a third party or use a secure means of communication.

 Anyone intercepting the key during a transfer can then read, modify and falsify, all encrypted information with this key.

 From Julius Caesar’s secret code to the AES data encryption standard, the distribution of keys remains the major symmetric encryption problem.
 (In other words, how can the key be sent to the recipient without being intercepted?)
 The resources required to ensure the secure distribution of keys between correspondents are very expensive, which is an additional inconvenience.

-In English the terms are: Single-key, one-key, private-key, symmetric-key encryption.
+In English, the terms are as follows: single-key, one-key, private-key, symmetric-key encryption.